tripal/tripal_doc/docs/site_building/example_genomic/organisms.rst

 .. note::

  Drupal provides its own content types such as Article and Basic Page.
 These content types are referred to as nodes in Drupal speak.
 You can add these content types via the Add Content page.
 Tripal v4 derived content types are separated from these Drupal content types.
+While

 .. figure:: add_tripal_content.png